haakon8855/config/README.md

 # config_files
-This is a backup of some of my config files i use on Linux
+This is a backup of some of my config files I use.